7 Why pay taxes? Are you entitled to benefits?

 State benefits account for a large proportion of government expenditure and represent important components of the welfare state.
 They have been built up in the UK over the last century or so to provide social protection against various risks such as unemployment, sickness or work injuries, and to ensure that financially poor and marginalised citizens have sufficient income.

 The Conservative/Liberal Democrat coalition government elected in 2010 introduced substantial changes to the benefits system.
 Its strategy was to partly replace the benefit paid to the unemployed (Jobseeker’s Allowance) and benefits paid to those in work but on low incomes (tax credits) with a new benefit called a Universal Credit.
 The diagram above summarises the benefits that Universal Credit is replacing.
 Employment & Support Allowance and Jobseeker’s Allowance are being only partly replaced by Universal Credit.
+The switch to Universal Credit is expected to be finally completed in 2024.

 Other measures included restricting Child Benefit payments to households where neither parent is a higher rate taxpayer, placing a cap on Housing Benefit payments and putting an overall cap on benefits.